LukeShortCloud/rootpages/markdown/openstack.md

 # rabbitmqctl set_permissions openstack ".*" ".*" ".*"
 ```

-In the configuraiton file for every service, set the transport_url options for RabbitMQ.
+In the configuration file for every service, set the transport_url options for RabbitMQ.
 A virtual host is not required.
 By default it will use `/`.
 ```
 [ DEFAULT ] transport_url = rabbit://<RABBIT_USER>:<RABBIT_PASSWORD>@<RABBIT_HOST>/<VIRTUAL_HOST>
 ```